Best Electric Car to Drive to Every Premier League Ground in England

 The short answer is yes and it’s easier than you think.

-With improved battery range, ultra-rapid charging and a growing UK charging network, an EV is now one of the smartest ways to complete the ultimate football tour.
+With improved battery range, ultra-rapid charging and a growing UK charging network (mapped and monitored by Zap Map), an EV is now one of the smartest ways to complete the ultimate football tour.

 The Best Electric Car for the Job